CLOSE X

 The protection from tax on FIG arising within settlor-interested trust structures will also no longer be available for non-domiciled and deemed domiciled settlors who do not qualify for the new FIG regime.
 FIG that arose in protected non-resident trusts before this date will not be taxed unless distributions or benefits are paid or deemed to be paid to UK residents.
 FIG which arose within the trust structure before this date will be taxed on UK resident settlors or beneficiaries not within the 4-year FIG regime if these are matched to worldwide trust distributions received.

-For IHT purposes, Offshore trusts will now follow the “long-term residence” status of the settlor and so will no longer benefit from excluded property status as mentioned above.
+For IHT purposes, offshore trusts will now follow the “long-term residence” status of the settlor and so will no longer benefit from excluded property status as mentioned above.

 OUR EXPERTS